 Talking with your loved one about their need to downsize or for assisted living, will be one of the most difficult conversations in your lifetime.
 Please don't expect them to say yes the first time around.
-Each person is unique and when talking with them, it'll be important to think about how they listen and communicate.
+Each person is unique and when talking with them, it will be important to think about how they listen and communicate.
 Below are a few examples.
-Be aware, you're not trying to talk them into moving or selling their house.
-All you're doing is setting an appointment to become educated on the options, cost and funding.
-Remember, most likely you'll be having this conversation again.
+Be aware, you are not trying to talk them into moving or selling their house.
+All you are doing is setting an appointment to become educated on the options, cost and funding.
+Remember, most likely you will be having this conversation again.
 (Click on the button below for explanations on speaking with someone who is cognitively impaired.)

 1. Is your loved one direct and to the point or strong minded?
 (The following is what you may say to your loved one.)
 “Dad, the doctors have said you can no longer live alone.
 We know you don’t want to move, but it’s no longer an option.
-If we do this now, you'll have a say in choosing a place.
-You know you need more help.
-Let’s talk with someone so we make an educated decision.”
-(Again, not talking him into moving, just becoming educated.
+If we do this now, you'll be able to have a say about what you like.
+Let’s talk with someone so we can start gathering information.”
+(Again, not talking him into moving, just gathering information.
 The process will continue once he agrees to talk with someone.)

-2. Is your loved one fun loving, social or the life of the party? (or used to be) ”Mom, we heard about this place the other day that has bingo, lunch clubs, Euchre nights and lots of people.
-Remember we talked about how lonely you’ve been lately and we just can't be here enough.
-You've admitted to needing more help.
-Let's go visit an assisted living place and maybe have lunch.
-That way we can check the place out.
-We want you to feel safe but have some fun!
-You deserve more, so let's talk to someone about it. "
+2. Is your loved one fun loving, social or the life of the party? (or used to be) ”Mom, we heard about this place the other day that has bingo, and Euchre nights.
+Remember we talked about how lonely you’ve been and you're tired of eating alone.
+You know we can't always be here.
+This place has people your own age.
+Let's go visit a couple of assisted living places, maybe have lunch.
+That way we can check the places out.
+We can't stand how lonely you've been!
+You deserve more than this. "

 3. Your loved one doesn't like change.
 They need quite a bit of information to make a decision .
 “Grandma, the doctor told me that he's concerned about you living alone.
 He said you've been falling and not eating very well and they mentioned assisted living.
 I know someone we can talk with, to get information.
-We're not going to make any decisions right now, but let’s get some information and visit a few places.
-Then we can sit and discuss it."
+We're not going to make any decisions right now, but together we'll talk with someone and maybe even visit a few places.
+Then you and I can sit and discuss it."

 4. Is your loved one hesitant to express their desires because they don't want to be a burden?
-“Uncle Tom, we love coming over here to visit and have dinners together, but we’re concerned you need more help than we can give you.
+“Uncle Tom, we love coming over here to have dinners together, but we’re concerned you need more help than just dinner.
 We know you don’t want to be a burden to anyone, so you’re not telling us everything.
-Your neighbors have noticed that you don’t come out of the house as much and they're worried about you too.
-We'd like to talk with you about assisted living, where there are people to help you anytime you need it.
-We'll still have dinners together and will visit, but we won't be worried about you all the time."
+Your neighbors noticed you're having a harder time getting around and they're worried about you too.
+I think we should talk with someone about assisted living.
+You know, where you can have your own room but someone available to help you anytime you need it.
+We'll still visit and have dinners together, but won't be worried about you all the time."

 We've Had the Talk, Now What?